Lake George Fishing Guide

-Landlocked Salmon: Salmon tend to swim around the surface, but can also be caught in ice fishing weather.
-In the summer, salmon move towards deeper water further into the center of the lake, but they can be found closer to the shore in colder weather.
-Salmon spawn in streams around the fall, so look closer to shorelines and tributaries during this time.
-Some specific hotspots for Salmon include:
+Landlocked Salmon: During cooler times of the year, salmon tend to swim near the surface.
+Anglers also catch them ice fishing.
+These kokanee love cold water.
+In the summer, salmon move toward deeper water farther into the center of the lake, but they come closer to shore in colder weather.
+Salmon spawn in streams around the fall, so look for them wearing their crimson red spawning colors closer to shorelines and tributaries during this time.
+Some specific hotspots for salmon include:

 - Million Dollar Beach

 This map from LakeGeorge.com offers other popular locations for fishing on Lake George.

 Equipment to Bring to Lake George

 The type of fishing equipment and tackle you will need will depend on the season and what kind of fish you hope to catch.
 A boat will increase your range, but many anglers successfully fish from shorelines and piers without bringing their boat.

 To fish on Lake George, you'll need the obvious necessities like fishing reels, rods, fishing line and coolers.
 You'll also need a New York state fishing license and proper licensing for your boat if you're going out on the water.

 If you're looking to catch lake trout, we recommend these fishing lures:

 - Speedy Shiners (either orange with black dots, blue-silver, chartreuse-silver, cop car, or wonderbread)